Epicodus-Curriculum/shared-full-stack/git_rewriting_history.md

 827ad58 add initial files
 ```

 We can see that this project contains some poorly-worded commits.
 There are also two consecutive commits about the same feature.
-Let’s clean up this Git commit history!
+Let's clean up this Git commit history!

 ## git commit --amend
 ---